 Stimulants and depressants are the two major categories of addictive drugs.
 While depressants slow down the central nervous system, stimulants speed it up.
 Understanding the effects of depressants vs stimulants enables you to recognize signs of an overdose, addiction, and abuse.
-Recreational drug use has become common especially among men.
+Recreational drug use has become common especially among men and women.

 Some of the commonly abused stimulants include cocaine, nicotine, caffeine, ecstasy, and Ritalin.
 Depressants include socially and legally approved intoxicants, various types of painkillers and anxiety medications, and illegal street drugs.
 They lead to a feeling of sleepiness, relaxation, and peace.
 Common depressants include alcohol, codeine, morphine, heroin, and Xanax.